-S&P flat after Fed minutes as index marks record bull run
+Wall St. end mixed as S&P marks longest bull run

+NEW YORK (Reuters) - U.S. stocks were mixed on Wednesday, with the Nasdaq gaining on the strength of tech stocks while the S&P 500 was little changed as it marked its longest bull-market run.

-NEW YORK (Reuters) - The S&P 500 was little changed on Wednesday after the release of the Federal Open Market Committee’s minutes from its last policy meeting as the index marked its longest bull-market run.
+The legal woes of two former advisers to U.S. President Donald Trump contributed to investors’ caution, while the release of the Federal Open Market Committee’s minutes from its last policy meeting had only a fleeting impact on Wall Street’s major indexes.

 U.S. central bankers discussed raising interest rates soon to counter excessive economic strength but also examined how global trade disputes could batter businesses and households.